bjornbytes/maf/README.md

 ##### `maf.rotation(x, y, z, w)` or `maf.quat(x, y, z, w)`

 Creates a new rotation (quaternion) from x, y, z, w components.
-Unless you are some sort of wizard that understands quaternions, it's probably easier to call `:angleAxis` or `:between` on the rotation to initialize it.
+Unless you are some sort of wizard that understands quaternions, it's probably easier to use `.fromAngleAxis`, `.fromDirection`, or `.between`.

 The following metamethods are defined for rotations: